velvetkevorkian/website-2021/posts/blog/preact-ssr-tutorial.md

 In `rollup.config.js`, add a second config object into the array.
-This has different settings from the `server.js` file, as the browser doesn\'t understand Node\'s CommonJS syntax natively.
+This has different settings from the `server.js` file, as the browser doesn't understand Node's CommonJS syntax natively.

     import resolve from '@rollup/plugin-node-resolve'